 “Distortions in Production Networks,” with Saki Bigio.
-June 2019 version.
-Currently Revising.
+New and revised version!
+August 2019.

-We study how an economy's production structure determines the response of aggregate output and employment to sectoral distortions.
+We study how an economy's input-output production structure determines the macroeconomic response to sectoral distortions.

 Revise & Resubmit, Quarterly Journal of Economics